 Thus, under current case law, it is likely that only the identity of a reporter’s confidential source is protected in a criminal case involving state matters.

 The reporter's privilege is a qualified privilege, which may be subordinated if the requesting party has a substantial need for the information and has exhausted other means of attaining said information.
 Winegard, 258 N.W.2d at 850 (stating that privilege is qualified and not absolute); Lamberto, 326 N.W.2d at 308 (setting forth the test for rebuttal of the reporter's privilege presumption).
 However, in criminal cases, the requesting party's need for the information does not have to be as compelling to overcome the reporter's privilege presumption.
 Denk, 20 Med.
-L. Rptr. at 1455 (three justice panel holds that burden to overcome reporter's privilege is lower in criminal cases but fails to analyze the reason behind such a distinction).
+L. Rptr. at 1455 (three justice panel held the burden to overcome reporter's privilege may be lower in criminal cases than civil cases but failed to analyze the reason behind such a distinction).
 In criminal cases, just as in civil suits, the court must make specific written findings "(1) that the reporter has presumptive status, (2) that the party seeking access to the evidence has established the necessity for it, and (3) that the evidence is not available from other sources."
 Id.
-Once the court makes the determination that the presumption has been rebutted, the court must conduct an in-camera inspection to determine if the evidence sought is necessary and relevant.
+Once the court “finds a threshold showing of compelling need for subordination of the privilege, the court must conduct an in-camera inspection to determine if the evidence and would probably be admissible at trial.
 Id.

 In Smith, the Fifth Circuit held that the reporter's privilege, at least with regards to non-confidential information, is inapplicable in criminal cases.
 Id. at 972.
 The court distinguished Miller because of the public's greater interest in criminal proceedings and the non-confidential nature of the subpoenaed interview.
 Id. at 972.